Hershey, Pennsylvania is a no brainer for an easy summer weekend getaway with kids if you live anywhere between Washington, DC and Connecticut.

 Here are our tips for making the most of your time in the area, regardless of how long you stay.

-How To Plan A Hershey-Area Family Vacation
+Your Plan For a Super Fun Hershey-Area Family Vacation

 - Planning A Hershey Vacation?